 You will love everything about this park; nature trails, serene views, picnic shelters—all stuff you may take to loosen up.
 If your teenagers insist on tagging their furry friends along, opt for Ramsey Creek Park for its spacious dog park and beautiful artificial beach, while the wooden playground at Robbins Park is perfect for your younger kids.

 19. Lake Norman Trip: Lake Norman Farmers Market

-The beauty of Lake Norman does not only reflect in the hospitality of its community, but also in how agrotourism thrives to support the local produce and economy.
-If during your stay in Lake Norman you find yourself having a sudden urge to have freshly harvested products on your table, try to locate Mooresville’s Josh’s Farmers Market which opens seven days a week.
+The beauty of Lake Norman does not only reflect in the hospitality of its community but also in how agrotourism thrives on supporting the local produce and economy.
+If, during your stay in Lake Norman, you find yourself having a sudden urge to have freshly harvested products on your table, try to locate Mooresville’s Josh’s Farmers Market, which opens seven days a week.

 20. Lake Norman Trip: Outdoor Movie Nights

 Summer nights call for outdoor movie nights under the stars!
 Thick off your teenagers’ bucket list by watching your preferred movies this summer at Cornelius’ Outdoor Cinema Series where the movies will be displayed on an inflatable screen just across Lake Norman, or Huntersville’s Movie in the Park, which takes place at Veteran Park.

 You are more than welcome to bring your picnic blankets or lawn chair, snacks, and cool beverages, as well as a mini cooler, a couple of trash bags to clean up, and an insect repellent if needed.
 You can also bring a picnic chair to watch the movies and unwind.